+7.2.1 EFFECTS ON HISTORIC RESOURCES

-Construction of a new Transbay Terminal and the Caltrain Downtown Extension would require demolition of properties listed in the National Register of Historic Places (NRHP), or eligible for listing, including the existing Transbay Terminal and associated bus ramps.
-Under either Caltrain Downtown Extension alternative, the Cut-and-Cover Option would result in the demolition of an additional 12 contributing properties listed or eligible for listing in the NRHP, as well as a construction easement on a thirteenth property that is eligible.
-These resources are described in Section 5.14.
-The Tunneling Option for either of the Caltrain Downtown Extension Alternatives would result in the demolition of ten less buildings than under the Cut-and-Cover Option.
+Construction of a new Transbay Terminal and the Caltrain Downtown Extension would require demolition of properties listed in the National Register of Historic Places (NRHP), or properties that are individually eligible for listing or that are contributors to multi-component properties or districts that are or appear eligible for listing.
+These properties are described in Section 5.14.
+The existing Transbay Terminal and associated bus ramps and approach structures would be demolished to construct the new Transbay Terminal component of the Project.
+These demolitions would constitute significant adverse effects under CEQA.

+Under either Caltrain Downtown Extension alternative, the Cut-and-Cover Option would result in the demolition of an additional 13 properties that are individually eligible or that are contributors to a district that is or appears eligible for listing in the NRHP.
+Also, three buildings that are contributors to the Second and Howard Historic District / New Montgomery - Second Street Conservation District that would not be demolished would be isolated from the remainder of the district; this would constitute a substantial adverse change to the district.

+The Tunneling Option for the Townsend Street to Folsom Street segment of either of the Caltrain Downtown Extension alternatives would result in the demolition of ten fewer buildings than under the Cut-and-Cover Option, but three buildings that are either individually eligible or that are contributors to a historic district that is eligible would still be demolished, and three other contributory buildings would still be isolated from the remainder of the district, as described in the preceding paragraph.
+These effects would constitute a substantial adverse change.
 In general, projects that result in the substantial alteration or demolition of a recognized historic resource would be considered to have a significant effect on the environment.

+7.2.2 EFFECTS ON TRAFFIC AND CIRCULATION